alykhantejani/alykhantejani.github.io/_posts/2015-12-20-iccv_2015_highlights.md

 <br />

 Conferences are a great way to re-connect with old friends and possibly make some new ones whilst spending a week together discussing ideas from all aspects of computer vision and machine learning.
-Below are some of my highlights from the trip, as well as (in my own oppinion) some of the stand-out papers to read.
+Below are some of my highlights from the trip, as well as (in my own opinion) some of the stand-out papers to read.

 <br />